 Fees are payable in cash please following the session.
 A receipt will be provided.

-Cancellations must be made with at least 24 hours notice please, otherwise the full fee will be charged as I will be charged for the hire of the room.
+Cancellations must be made with at least 24 hours notice please, otherwise the full fee will be charged as I will be charged for the hire of the room regardless of your attendance.

-The clinic has wheelchair access and a room on the ground floor.
+The premises have wheelchair access and a room on the ground floor.
 Please let me know if you need a ground floor room or if stairs are difficult for you and we will provide a ground floor room.